Start planning your trip

 Karuizawa is one of Japan's most popular holiday resort areas, located just one hour away by bullet train from Tokyo.
 We introduce how to get to Karuizawa, the region's winter and summer highlights, where to stay for an overnight trip, along with other travel tips.

 Karuizawa is a town in the Kitasaku district of eastern Nagano.
 With its cool climate, it is known as a place take refuge from the sweltering summer temperatures.
 In the winter, Karuizawa becomes a popular destination for skiing and other winter sports.

 In 1886, the Canadian missionary Alexander Croft Shaw visited the area to get away from the heat in the urban area.
-After that, Karuizawa became the favorite resort of visitors from overseas.
+After that, Karuizawa became the favorite resort for visitors from overseas.
 After the period of economic prosperity following the First World War, Karuizawa became renowned as a holiday resort among the Japanese.
 Gorgeous villas and shops targeted at summer tourists sprung up one by one, and Karuizawa established itself as an international resort destination.

 At present, places like the Karuizawa Kogen Church, the Karuizawa Prince Shopping Plaza outlet mall and the Museum of Contemporary Art, Kanazawa are some of the most famous destinations to visit in Karuizawa.
 If you visit eastern Japan, we definitely recommend visiting this resort.